Frame-2085666935

 Key Components of Setting Up CIP:

-To establish an effective CIP program that fulfills FinCen’s six CIP Rules, institutions may find it practical to follow certain practical steps.
+To establish an effective CIP program that fulfils FinCen’s six CIP Rules, institutions may find it helpful to follow these practical steps.

 • Identification processes, such as identity verification and record-keeping, make up the broader CIP procedures.